 - Heterogeneity in preferences toward inequality.

-The scientific cooperation between the GATE Lyon Saint-Etienne and SEBA is organized along 4 main activities :
+The scientific cooperation between GATE and BNU-BS is organized along 4 main activities :

 - The implementation of joint research programs on inequalities in China, combining various approaches based on theoretical, experimental and applied econometric tools – researchers from both institutions will participate to the different sub-projects ;